 Private Lands.
-Wherever found absolutely necessary, LGED will use the present Acquisition and Requisition of Immovable Property Ordinance, 1982 (Ordinance II of 1982), and mitigate the associated adverse impacts in compliance with the Bank's OP 4.12 on Involuntary Resettlement and OP 4.10 on Indigenous Peoples.
-In some cases, LGED may have to acquire the lands that may have been already used for some of the existing roads.6.
+Wherever found absolutely necessary, LGED will use the present Acquisition and Requisition of Immovable Properties Law 2017 and mitigate the associated adverse impacts in compliance with the Bank's OP 4.12 on Involuntary Resettlement and OP 4.10 on Indigenous Peoples.
+In some cases, LGED may have to acquire the lands that may have been already used for some of the existing roads.3.